 (2) Service at sea shall be proved for the purposes of subregulation (1) by producing a record of service and the master or owner of every vessel on which a person has served shall, upon presentation by the person of his record of service, certify the correctness of any entry by endorsement of his name, position, signature and date of signing.

+(3) A record of service may be kept in a booklet supplied by the chief executive officer or in another appropriate form.

 [Regulation 18 amended in Gazette 11 Aug 1992 p.
-3977.]
+3977; 30 Jun 2010 p.
+3161.]

 19. Equivalent service and qualifications